illuminatech/model-route/README.md

 - [https://github.com/klimov-paul](https://github.com/klimov-paul) - user's page, where "klimov-paul" - name of the user.
 - [https://github.com/illuminatech](https://github.com/illuminatech) - organization's page, where "illuminatech" - name of the organization.

-Most likely in your project users and organizations will be stored in different database tables, so the Laravel routes configuration for this case will look like following:
+Most likely, in your project users and organizations will be stored in different database tables, so the Laravel routes configuration for this case will look like following:

 ```php